Do-Git/Do-Git/README.md

 ✓ Experience in mainstream Web technologies including HTML5, CSS3, SASS, Styled-Components, JavaScript, Typescript, React & Redux, Python, PostgreSQL, Docker

-✓ Experience in creating restful APIs using Node JS, Django
+✓ Experience in creating restful APIs using Node.JS, Django

 ✓ Expert in creating responsive websites which are adaptable to various size of screen from Smartphone to wide screen desktops